An inauguration like no other: Notable moments of a momentous day - KION546

 President Joe Biden’s inauguration on Wednesday looked a bit different from past ceremonies ushering in a new administration.

-There is, after all, immensely heightened security in Washington, DC, and a swirling pandemic, not to mention the absence of the outgoing president, the first time that’s happened in more than a century and a half.
+The day’s historic events navigated heightened security measures in Washington, DC, Covid-19 precautions and the absence of the outgoing President, the first time that’s happened in more than a century and a half.

-It’s been a day rife with history and packed with unforgettable moments.
-Here’s a look at some of the highlights so far:
+Still, the unprecedented day closed with fireworks and messages of unity and hope.

 Trump leaves the White House